-NAME OF OFFICER REGION NAME OF MEETING PLACE OF MEETING MODE OF TRANSPORTATION APPROXIMATE TIME OF ARRIVAL PERSON(S) ACCOMPANYING CELL PHONE NUMBER OF PERSON(S) ACCOM /PANYING We understand that the meeting will conven e at approximately We understand that the meeting adjournmer nt is schedule for approximately Code.
-We agree not to hold Missouri Family, Education, or any of its agents, liable for any ticipation.
-We agree to the provisions as stipulated in the Conduct Career and Community Leaders of America, the State Board of accident, illness or injury to this individual during participation in ating and necessary travel to and from those sites.
-Parent/Guardian Name (Print) Parent/Guardian Signature Adviser Name (Print Name) Adviser Signature EMERGENCY CONTACT INFORMATION Name of Emergency Contact Relation to Officer Phone Number Return to: Ashley Witte, State Adviser Ashley.Witte@dese.mo.gov Return by: (DATE)
+NAME OF OFFICER REGION NAME OF MEETING DATE(S) OF MEETING PLACE OF MEETING MODE OF TRANSPORTATION APPROXIMATE TIME OF ARRIVAL PERSON(S) ACCOMPANYING(name and relationship) CELL PHONE NUMBER OF PERSON(S) ACCOM PANYING We understand that the meeting will convene at approximately We understand that the meeting adjournment t is schedule for approximately We give our approval for this individual's partic Code.
+We agree not to hold Missouri Family, C Education, or any of its agents, liable for any a ove named individual will be in attendance at the stated meeting. cipation.
+We agree to the provisions as stipulated in the Conduct career and Community Leaders of America, the State Board of ccident, illness or injury to this individual during participation in ing and necessary travel to and from those sites.
+State Officer Name (Print) State Officer Signature Parent/Guardian Name (Print) Parent/Guardian Signature Adviser Name (Print Name) Adviser Signature EMERGENCY CONTACT INFORMATION Name of Emergency Contact Relation to Officer Phone Number Return to: Ashley Witte, State Adviser Ashley.Witte@dese.mo.gov Return by: (DATE)